Is Your Ex Turning Your Child Against You?

 If you take the matter to court, your lawyer must show how the alienating parent has fostered and contributed to parental alienation.
 Your lawyer should carefully document how your child’s mother acted to turn your child against you.

 Your lawyer should then explain to the court how parental alienation developed and offer suggestions for improving the situation.
-Your lawyer may call on a child psychiatrist as an expert witness or even ask a mental health consultant to join your legal team.
+Your lawyer may call on a child psychiatrist as an expert witness or even ask a mental health professionals to join your legal team.

 What is the Court’s Highest Priority?